parshinsh/parshinsh.github.io/index.md

 - **[May.
 2024]** I’m thrilled to start my internship at [Adobe](https://www.adobe.com/home) in this summer!
 - **[Apr.
 2024]** <strong style="color: red;">New Preprint!</strong> Our [LLM-SR](https://arxiv.org/abs/2404.18400) paper on using LLMs for scientific equation discovery is released.
 - **[Jan.
 2024]** Our [SNIP (Symbolic-Numeric Pretraining)](https://openreview.net/forum?id=KZSEgJGPxu) paper is accepted to [**ICLR 2024**](https://iclr.cc/Conferences/2024) as <strong style="color: red;">Spotlight</strong>!
 - **[Dec.
-2023]** I will be at NeurIPS 2023, presenting our paper, “[TPSR: Transformer-based Planning for Symbolic Regression](https://proceedings.neurips.cc/paper_files/paper/2023/hash/8ffb4e3118280a66b192b6f06e0e2596-Abstract-Conference.html)”.
+2023]** I will be at NeurIPS 2023 in New Orleans, presenting our [TPSR](https://proceedings.neurips.cc/paper_files/paper/2023/hash/8ffb4e3118280a66b192b6f06e0e2596-Abstract-Conference.html) paper.
+Please reach out if you want to chat!
 - **[Sep.
 2023]** Our [TPSR](https://proceedings.neurips.cc/paper_files/paper/2023/hash/8ffb4e3118280a66b192b6f06e0e2596-Abstract-Conference.html) paper on equation disocvery with transformers and planning is accepted to [**NeurIPS 2023**](https://nips.cc/)!
 - **[Jul.
 2023]** Our [PPOCoder](https://openreview.net/forum?id=0XBuaxqEcG) paper on code generation with deep RL is accepted to [**TMLR**](https://jmlr.org/tmlr/)!
 - **[Dec.
 2022]** Our [GRAM-ODE](https://openreview.net/forum?id=Oq5XKRVYpQ) paper on forecasting with graph ODEs is accepted to [**TMLR**](https://jmlr.org/tmlr/)!